 To be successful on the Ads API, it’s important to understand how entities in Twitter Ads relate to each other.
 This tutorial goes over the basics of the Twitter Ads object hierarchy.

 At the top of the Twitter Ads hierarchy are ads accounts.
 An ads account can be managed by multiple Twitter users. @Furni, our demo furniture store, would be an example of a user who manages an ads account.
-We identify ads accounts by an account_id, a unique alpha-numeric string.
+We identify ads accounts by an account_id, which is a base36 alpha-numeric string.

 Each campaign that the advertiser runs must be created under an existing funding instrument.
 A campaign lets you define things like the name, schedule, and budget of an ad campaign.
 In sticking with the example of Furni, we might create a campaign called “Furni home decor”.